LgLinus/docker-workshop/README.md

 [Docker compose setup](https://docs.docker.com/compose/install/ )
 ### Setup
-Folow the unstructions in the docker setup and docker compose page.
+Folow the instructions in the docker setup and docker compose page.

 If you're behind a proxy, make sure to update the ~/.docker/config.json file as following